Q. What are my chances of getting a SURF each year?

 Q. I'm currently a senior.
 Can I apply?

 A. Maybe.
 SURF is for continuing undergraduates only.
-If you will be an undergraduate student during the fall term, you are eligible to SURF.
+If you will be an undergraduate student following your SURF, you are eligible.

 Q. I'm a freshman.
 Do I have any chance of getting a SURF?